There are many different coronaviruses. Most of them cause illness in animals. However, 7 types of coronaviruses are known to cause illness in humans.

 Symptoms usually appear about 2 to 14 days after people are infected, most commonly within 4 to 5 days.

 The risk of serious disease and death in people with COVID-19 increases with age, in people who smoke, and in people with other serious medical disorders, such as cancer, heart, lung, kidney, or liver disease, sickle cell disease, diabetes, obesity, or immunocompromising disorders.
+Risk of serious disease and death decreases in people who are vaccinated against COVID-19.

 In most people, symptoms resolve over about a week.
 However, in a few people, symptoms last longer, most often with shortness of breath, cough, and extreme fatigue, sometimes persisting for weeks to months.
 Viral detection tests in these people usually do not show any active virus, and they are generally not considered contagious.